MSBarman/task01/README.md

 This is first task assigned by The Spark Foundation under Graduate Rotational Internship Program.
 I am selected as Intern for Data Science and Bussiness Analytics group.

-The task is to predict
+The task is to predict the percentage of an student based on the number of study hours